pawanreddy429/GPT-RAG/docs/GH-SETUP.md

 ## 4. Modify the workflow files as needed for deployment

+> [!IMPORTANT]
+> - The environment names in the below described `azure-dev.yml` **need to be edited to match the environment names you created**.
+In the file, these values are passed into the template as the `AZURE_ENV_NAME`, with a comment stating `edit to match the name of your environment`. _If you don't edit these values, the workflow will not work properly_.
+> - The `workflow_dispatch` in the `azure-dev.yml` file is set to trigger on push to a branch `none`.
+You may modify this to trigger on a specific branch or event.

 - The following files in the `.github/workflows` folder are used to deploy the infrastructure and services to Azure:
   - `azure-dev.yml`
     - This is the main file that triggers the deployment workflow.
-The environment names are passed as inputs to the deploy job, **which needs to be edited to match the environment names you created**.
+The environment names are passed as inputs to the deploy job.
-    - You may edit the workflow_dispatch to suit your workflow trigger needs.
   - `deploy-template.yml`
     - This is a template file invoked by `azure-dev.yml` that is used to deploy the infrastructure and services to Azure.
 This file needs to be edited if you are using client secret authentication.

+## 5. Customization for your Enterprise

+This end-to-end DevOps guide serves as a proof of concept of how to deploy your code to multiple environments and promote your code into production rapidly, just as the core RAG solution in this guide is intended to prove an end-to-end architecture with a frontend, orchestrator, and data ingestion service.

+In the case of both this DevOps guide and the core RAG solution, you will likely want to customize the code and workflows to fit your enterprise's specific needs.
+For example, you may want to add additional tests, security checks, or other steps to the workflow.
+You may also have a different Git branching or deployment strategy that necessitates changes to the workflows.
+From a design perspective, you may choose to modularize the the workflows differently, or inject naming conventions or other enterprise-specific standards.

 # Additional Resources: